Memorials & Monuments

 Tree and Plaque marking the crash of Aquila Airways Short Solent flying boat G-AKNU at Chessell Down, near Brook in November 1957.

-The plaque was unveiled on 12 October 2008 in commemoration of the 45 people who died in the crash.
-Thirteen people survived.
+The plaque was unveiled on 12 October 2008 in commemoration of those who died in the crash.

 There is also a plaque in St Mary's Church, Brook.
 The plaque, in a magnesium alloy similar to that used in the construction of the flying boat, was designed by Dick Davis, and was manufactured by Oldland PLC of Bristol.